jaydson/labs/README.md

-Why don't preserve all my tests?
+Why don't preserve all of my tests?